Projects

 European values

-The focus monitoring on European values provides detailed background information on the European Union's fundamental values.
-It presents the six fundamental values of the EU, as defined by Article 2 of the Treaty on European Union (TEU): respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights.Please note that the focus issue is only published in German.
+In the background information, we provide detailed information on the six fundamental values of the EU, as defined by Article 2 of the Treaty on European Union (TEU): respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights.Please note that the background information is only published in German.

 European Social Policy

-Please note that the focus issue is only published in German.
+Please note that the background information is only published in German.

 The focus issue of the EU-Monitoring provides detailed background information on the 2024 European elections.
 It also looks at the role of the Parliament in gender equality.
 It presents selected election plans of the European parties and the election demands of various European civil society organisations.